 Holidays in Singapore

-Modern, multi-ethnic and impossibly immaculate, Singapore has become one of Asia’s most enthralling cities, making it an ideal stopover on a luxury holiday.
-It’s an island state that’s a combination of two different eras of time and a walk along its squeaky-clean streets tells you how smoothly blended history and high-tech is here.
+Modern, multi-ethnic and amazingly green, Singapore has become one of Asia’s most exciting cities, making a must-visit on a luxury holiday.
+It’s an island state that’s a combination of historical and contemporary sites and a walk along its various precincts tells you how smoothly blended history and high-tech is here.

 Its glitzy architecture is like something from the future, the tri-towered Marina Bay Sands a national icon.
-Singapore is also a shoppers’ heaven and Orchard Road is its Fifth Avenue, overflowing with a seemingly infinite number of malls.
-But it’s more than a metropolis made of metal and glass and leafy areas like the UNESCO-listed Botanic Gardens and Gardens by the Bay make Singapore one of the planet’s greenest cities.
+Singapore is also a shoppers’ heaven, home to top international brands and outdoor artworks to local designer shops scattered around the island overflowing with a seemingly infinite number of options.
+Also known as the “City in Nature”, Singapore is a place where you can combine an urban city getaway with your passion for nature as lush areas like the UNESCO-listed Botanic Gardens and Gardens by the Bay make Singapore one of the planet’s greenest cities.

-Among its state-of-the-art skyline runs a subcurrent of antiquity and around each corner you’ll stumble across old-world markets, temples and shophouses that are nods to its mix of Chinese, Malay and Indian heritage.
-A place that lives for its food, cuisine mirrors Singapore’s culture, with its legendary hawker centres home to sumptuous street food and fine-dining establishments never in short supply.
+Blending among its state-of-the-art skyline are picturesque heritage buildings and around each corner you’ll stumble across old-world markets, temples and shophouses that are nods to its mix of Chinese, Malay and Indian heritage.
+A place that lives for its food, cuisine mirrors Singapore’s culture, with its legendary hawker centres home to sumptuous street food, with its hawker culture officially added to the Unesco Representative List of the Intangible Cultural Heritage of Humanity; as well as fine-dining establishments never in short supply.

-Attractions like Singapore Zoo, its pioneering Night Safari and the entertainment island of Sentosa are fun escapes for families and couples alike, another ingredient in the endless box of wonders we call Singapore.
+Attractions like Singapore Zoo, its pioneering Night Safari and the resort island of Sentosa are fun escapes for families and couples alike, another ingredient in the endless box of wonders we call Singapore.

-Singapore’s skyline is just too good not to soak up from up high with a drink in hand.
+Singapore’s skyline is best experienced high with a drink in hand.
 The Cé La Vi Restaurant and Sky Bar atop the Marina Bay Sands is a bucket-list option for most people and its dreamy front-row views of Singapore’s futuristic marina one side and the Gardens by the Bay on the other are incredible.
-If you want a view of the iconic hotel itself, though, 1-Altitude at the summit of One Raffles Place is the loftiest watering hole in Singapore, while LeVel33 is the world’s highest microbrewery.
+If you want a view of the iconic hotel itself, though, 1-Altitude at the summit of One Raffles Place is the loftiest trendy bar in Singapore, while LeVel33 is the world’s highest microbrewery.
 Cheers!

-Even though Singapore is tiny, its beautiful green spaces make it feel like a Tardis – far bigger than how it appears on a map.
+Even though Singapore is compact, its beautiful green spaces make it feel like a Tardis – far bigger than how it appears on a map.
 The Singapore Botanic Gardens, the only tropical gardens to be named a World Heritage site, is a lush wonderland of lakes, sculpted lawns, thick rainforest and themed gardens and are the city’s lungs.
 Its star attraction is the National Orchid Garden, where over 1,000 species of the flower blanket every inch of its landscaped splendour.
-At the city’s Marina, the Gardens by the Bay fuses futuristic touches with natural beauty.
-Its space-age Supertrees are iconic images of the city, twinkling in kaleidoscopic colours come the evening for its nightly Garden Rhapsody show.
+At the city’s Marina Bay, the Gardens by the Bay fuses sleekly sculptured structures with natural beauty.
+Its space-age Supertrees are iconic images of the city, twinkling in kaleidoscopic colours come the evening for its nightly Garden Rhapsody music and light show.
 The equally eye-catching biodomes house floral displays mimicking the Mediterranean and the tropics.

 As well as its green spaces filled with flora, Singapore has plenty of wildlife hotspots, too.
-Jurong Bird Park is a great place for families, with children fascination with its array of feathered friends, including macaws and lorikeets.
+The Rivers Wonders is a great place for families, with children fascinated with its array of animals, including manatees and monkeys, piranhas and pandas.
 Singapore Zoo combines spacious enclosures filled with wildlife like white tigers and baboons with gorgeously landscaped gardens bursting with eye-popping flora, while its sister park, the Night Safari, provides a unique after-dark experience where a combination of trams and walking trails afford close-up glimpses of wildlife.
 They’re brilliantly fun days out for both couples and families alike.

-Singapore’s satellite island was built for fun.
+Singapore’s island of Sentosa Island is designed for fun.
 Across its entirety lies a world-class selection of theme parks and amusements, including the thrilling rides at Universal Studios, an enormous waterpark and a wealth of marine life at SEA Aquarium.
 Every square inch is covered with entertainment and you could easily lose at least a day or two here.
 Even the route into the island is fun, with the option of a cable car rewarding you with fine aerial views of both Singapore’s dramatic skyline and Sentosa itself.
 It’s ideal for children and kids at heart, with the island fringed with golden beaches and studded with cool bars.

 The most famous cocktail in town, the Singapore Sling has garnered something akin to celebrity status in the 100 years or so it has been drunk.
 Created by Raffles Hotel barman Ngiam Tong Boon, having a glass of the gin-based cocktail has become a must-do experience while you’re on holiday in Singapore.
 Of course, the iconic place to sip a Sling is at the colonial-inspired hotel’s Long Bar.